 Best time to visit: Best months to visit would be February to May for the least rainfall.

 Getting Around: To get around Boracay, you can choose from the tricycles, electric tricycles, and motorbikes.

-Internet Connection in Boracay: Most of the Boracay accommodations I contacted has told me that Internet Connection in Boracay is not so fast.
+Internet Connection in Boracay: Most of the Boracay accommodations I contacted have told me that Internet Connection in Boracay is not so fast.
 Since I’m a digital nomad, having reliable Internet is quite important for my travels.
 So all throughout our stay in Boracay, I used my phone’s mobile data connection.
 Mobile data signal in Boracay for both Smart and Globe is 4G.
 There are several stalls at the Caticlan Jetty Port selling SIM cards if you plan on getting one.

 New Rules and Changes on Boracay’s Reopening